 It’s been a while since I made a DIY repair or modification post as I thought I had seen the last of the problems that can sometimes plague us.
 I’ve had my share of problems from annoying issues to camera failure at the worse possible moments.
 Yet no matter how careful and forward thinking you may be, Murphy’s Law follows us everywhere.
 I know this because the number of photographers who have encountered flash-related problems are more than a handful.
-Just check out the number of forum posts that link to my Speedlite 580EX-II Hotshoe Fix post including a new threads that I discovered this morning on Fred Miranda and also Canon Board and a members-only DWF.
+Just check out the number of forum posts that link to my Speedlite 580EX-II Hotshoe Fix post including a new threads that I discovered this morning on Fred Miranda and also Canon Board.

 How about that eh, an American solution (USA made hair brush) to fix a stupid Japanese design flaw that’s caused by the carelessness of a Chinese owner?
 I say stupid because there has got to be a better way to design a micro switch that isn’t a piece of unsecured 0.5 cm plastic.
 Incidentally, professional SLR bodies such as the EOS 5d and 1 series do not have this switch as they don’t come with a pop-up flash.
 This micro-switch tells the camera if an external flash is being used so that the pop-up flash isn’t activated either automatically or intentionally.